Your Rights Under the Criminal Justice & Police Act 2001

 The primary purpose of the Criminal Justice and Police Act 2001 is to put policies in place which are aimed at combating crime and disorder within our local community.
-It deals with issues regarding elements of anti-social behaviour and for the imposition of ‘on the spot’ fines for other offences as well as being concerned with other issues.
+It deals with issues regarding elements of Anti-Social Behaviour In The Neighbourhood and for the imposition of ‘on the spot’ fines for other offences as well as being concerned with other issues.

 Alcohol Consumption In Public Places